UOSnetwork/uos.docs/uosBPubuntu.md

 ### 6. Install the node

-Install the node from the UOS software:
+Install the node from the U°OS software:

 ```
 sudo ./eosio_install.sh